DancingQuanta/pydataanalysis/markdown/spring-pendulum.md

 * Pg 65 describe Runge–Kutta Method
 * Written spring pendulum physics and Runge–Kutta Method into the jupyter notebook.
+* Analyse various damping situations

 ## Spring pendulum

 A spring pendulum is a mass hanging vertically from a fixed point with a spring.
-When the spring do not have a mass attached at its botoom's edge the length of the spring is $L_0$.
-When the mass is attached, the spring will stretch to a new length $L_1$ as the force of  gravity
-$F_g$ pulls the mass downwards.
+When the spring do not have a mass attached at its bottom's edge the length of the spring is $L_0$.
+When the mass is attached, the spring will stretch to a new length $L_1$ as the force of  gravity $F_g$ pulls the mass downwards.
 $$
 F_s = F_g
 $$
 where $F_s$ is the restoring force from the spring.
 Using Hookes' law to describe the spring restoring force against the gravity
 $$
 k (L_1 - L_0) = mg
 $$
-When the mass is pulled downwards slightly and released, it will oscillate about the equilibrium point with an instantenous displacement $L (t)$ at time $t$.
+When the mass is pulled downwards slightly and released, it will oscillate about the equilibrium point with an instantaneous displacement $L (t)$ at time $t$.
 $$
 F (t) = k [L (t) - L_0] - mg
 $$